 The Advisory System

-Every Fourth and Fifth Grade student has a Homeroom Teacher-Advisor; every Sixth, Seventh, and Eighth Grade student (the Upper School years) has an Advisor who is either a classroom teacher or an administrator.
+Every Fifth Grade student has a Homeroom Teacher-Advisor; every Sixth, Seventh, and Eighth Grade student (the Upper School years) has an Advisor who is either a classroom teacher or an administrator.
 The advisor is a trustee guide who oversees each student’s schedule, academic progress, and general well-being within the school community.
 The Advisor is also the central liaison between the home and the School and between the student and his/her teachers.